 The idea of Russia being in disarray was a popular plotline in action films and thrillers in the mid-to-late ‘90s.
 Films like Crimson Tide, Air Force One, The Saint, and The Peacemaker all showed Russia’s internal issues nearly having consequences for the rest of the world.

 Being a Bond film it had some terrific action sequences.
-The film opened with the bungee jumps off the dam and the pre-title sequence ended with a big shootout and Bond having to jump off a cliff to reach a plane.
-The most memorable sequence was when Bond acquired a tank and drives it around Saint Petersburg, causing thousands of dollars worth of property damage.
+The film opens with the bungee jumps off the dam and the pre-title sequence ends with a big shootout and Bond having to jump off a cliff to reach a plane.
+The most memorable sequence was when Bond acquired a tank and drove it around Saint Petersburg, causing thousands of dollars worth of property damage.

 Goldeneye had a budget of $60 million which was considered modest for the time.
 The follow-up film, Tomorrow Never Dies had a budget that was nearly double that.
 Goldeneye used a lot of model work and practical effects and it still holds up today.
 For instance, when the Russian fighter jets get destroyed by the Goldeneye weapon system.